neonevm/neon-evm.docs/docs/design_proposals/accepted/erc721_tokens.md

+---
-# Unsupported Tokens in Neon EVM
+title: Unsupported Tokens in Neon EVM
+---

 ### Problem
 In Testnet and Devnet, Neon EVM operates with those tokens that comply with the [ERC-20](https://doc.neonlabs.org/docs/glossary#erc-20) standard.
 Non-fungible tokens (NFT) generated in accordance with the [ERC-721](https://doc.neonlabs.org/docs/glossary#erc-721) standard are not processed by Neon EVM.